 May 2017 Update Report

-posted 17 days ago by WeedLTRG from Weed Long Term Recovery Group
+posted over 1 year ago by WeedLTRG from Weed Long Term Recovery Group

 May Update The LTRG Case Management and Volunteer Coordinator continue to assist in matching available resources and volunteer help to ensure fairness and prevent duplication of services for those households affected by the 2014 Boles Fire.
 Together with the field Construction Coordinator, and the Resources Committee, these folks are the backbone of a strong recovery in Weed.
 Between now and the end of September, the Volunteer Coordinator has lined up 14 volunteer teams - and counting - ranging from 6 – 26 team members each; 7 of them are returning teams from previous years.
 These volunteers work on residential rebuilding efforts throughout the fire affected area as well as on the Siskiyou Habit for Humanity homes currently under construction.
 They will come from the San Francisco Bay Area, Eureka, Yuba City, Pennsylvania, Kentucky, Nevada and Oregon.
 As of May 1, 2107, the LTRG Team has coordinated 416 volunteers documenting 21,603 hours towards community recovery from the fire.